Slavery in Africa: Domestic service

-Many slave relationships in Africa revolved around domestic slavery, where slaves would work primarily in the house of the master, but retain some freedoms.
+Many slave relationships in Africa revolved around domestic slavery.
+Slaves would work primarily in the house of the master but retain some freedoms.
 Domestic slaves could be considered part of the master's household and would not be sold to others without extreme cause.
-The slaves could own the profits from their labour (whether in land or in products), and could marry and pass the land on to their children in many cases.
+The slaves could own the profits from their labour (whether in land or in products) and could marry and pass the land on to their children in many cases.

 Pawnship

 Pawnship, or debt bondage slavery, involves the use of people as collateral to secure the repayment of debt.
-Slave labour is performed by the debtor, or a relative of the debtor (usually a child).
+Slave labour is performed by the debtor or a relative of the debtor (usually a child).
 Pawnship was a common form of collateral in West Africa.
 It involved the pledge of a person or a member of that person's family, to serve another person providing credit.
-Pawnship was related to, yet distinct from, slavery in most conceptualizations, because the arrangement could include limited, specific terms of service to be provided, and because kinship ties would protect the person from being sold into slavery.
-Pawnship was a common practice throughout West Africa prior to European contact, including among the Akan people, the Ewe people, the Ga people, the Yoruba people, and the Edo people(in modified forms, it also existed among the Efik people, the Igbo people, the Ijaw people, and the Fon people).
+Pawnship was related to, yet distinct from, slavery in most conceptualizations, because the arrangement could include limited specific terms of service to be provided, and because kinship ties would protect the person from being sold into slavery.
+Pawnship was a common practice throughout West Africa prior to European contact, including among the Akan people, the Ewe people, the Ga people, the Yoruba people, and the Edo people (in modified forms, it also existed among the Efik people, the Igbo people, the Ijaw people, and the Fon people).